rseah145/smw-term2/lesson_4_part_2/Theory.md

 * System settings
 * User Account Control (UAC)

-UAC is the most commonly
+UAC is the most common feature a user can encounter out of the above